evanlenz/tiahtmi-code/README.md

 Customize each character's speech using the controls at the top of the page.

+The blocks are color-coded by character (blue for Bernard, green for Ellen, and purple for Dean).

 ## Features

 Each character's speech characteristics can be controlled independently: